 Be sure to turn the dough and roll each side as well.
 It’d be wise to lift the dough occasionally to ensure that it isn’t sticking to the work surface.

 Continue to roll the dough out until it is bigger than the pie dish that you plan to use.
-If you’re baking a ten-inch pie, then you’ll want the dough to be roughly thirteen inches in diameter.
+If you’re baking a ten-inch pie, you’ll want the dough to be roughly thirteen inches in diameter.

 Take the time to gently place the pie crust on the pie dish.
-If you’re having trouble doing this, then you should know that using the rolling pin can help.
+If you’re having trouble doing this, you should know that using the rolling pin can help.

 You can roll the dough over your rolling pin and lift the pin to transfer it to the pie dish.
 Simply unroll the dough using the pin, and then spread the dough as necessary on the pie dish.

-If you’re using a slipmat, then you could just place the pie dish on top of the dough with the top part facing down.
+If you’re using a slipmat, you could just place the pie dish on top of the dough with the top part facing down.
 While holding the bottom of the pie pan, flip the mat upside down so that the dough will now be on the pie dish.

 Whatever method you choose, just be careful not to break the dough apart.
 You want to press the dough into the sides of the pie dish.